Orionband/Docusaurus-Docs/group_policy/intro_group_policy.md

 *  ``gpmc.msc`` - For groups.
     * For groups.
 You can edit them by selecting them on the sidebar.

+## Local Security Policy
+`secpol.msc` is a specific section of the local group policy(`Computer Configuration > Windows Settings > Security Settings`).
+Any change you make in `secpol.msc` is actually being made within the Local Group Policy (`gpedit.msc`) and can be viewed there.

+**Main Settings Configured in ``secpol.msc``:**

+*   **Account Policies** - This is where you configure password requirements (length, complexity, history) and account lockout policies (e.g., lock an account after 5 bad password attempts).
+*   **Audit Policy** - Determines which security-related events are logged in the Windows Security Event Log.
+For example, you can audit successful or failed logon attempts.
+*   **User Rights Assignment** - Controls the specific rights and privileges that users and groups have on the local machine, such as "Shut down the system" or "Back up files and directories."
+*   **Security Options** - A large collection of miscellaneous security settings, such as "Interactive logon: Do not display last user name" or policies related to User Account Control (UAC).

 ## Tools for automation and compliance
 *  [LGPO](https://www.microsoft.com/en-us/download/details.aspx?id=55319) - Allows you to import and export GPOs
 *  [Hardening Kitty](https://github.com/scipag/HardeningKitty) - Similar to lgpo, and has diverse modes which can allow you to see the most critical policies that are set incorrectly.
 It also contains some premade baselines.